graphql-nexus/nexus/README.md

 ## Install

-Nexus Schema can be installed via the `@nexus/schema` package.
-It also requires `graphql` as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/):

 ```
 npm install @nexus/schema graphql
 ```

+Note you must also add `graphql`.
+Nexus Schema pins to it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).

 ## Overview